cestastanford/grandtour/scholars-essays/README.md

         <img src="figure-1.svg">
     </a>

-.md files are pasted in directly OUTSIDE of the <figure> tag.
+Tables as .md files are pasted in directly OUTSIDE of the <figure> tag.
 Requires columns to have three hyphens, possibly add colons for alignment.
 Also requires blank line above heading.
 See sweet essay for example.
 Note: Copied table style from online, can be edited in _layout.scss

 # Misc